tueda/makefile4latex/README.md

     - `luajitlatex`:
       Use `luajitlatex`.

+- `BUILDDIR`:
+  Place intermediate files into `BUILDDIR`.
+  Given on the command line or in the user configuration files.
+  It is assumed that the `-output-directory=DIR` option is available in the LaTeX distribution you are using (which is true in TeX Live.)
+  Note that some (La)TeX packages may not follow this option and may generate some files in the working directory, or may not correctly work in the worst case.

 - `DIFF`:
   Enable the Git-latexdiff mode.
+Given on the command line only.
   Requires `latexdiff` and `latexpand`.
   The `DIFF` variable specifies a Git revision for which a latexdiff with the working tree is performed, e.g., `make DIFF=HEAD^`.
   The resultant document has a postfix `-diff` like `foo-diff.pdf`.